philips-test-org/airflow/README.md

 # README

-This repository covers the [Rails Developer Tutorial](http://developer.analytical.info/group/guest/wiki).

-Througout the tutorial there are **Follow Along** notes that point to specific branches within this repository.

-From Part 3 forward there is a corresponding branch.
-The master branch contains the final application.
+This repository serves as a starting point for Rails Apps on the AI Platform.

+For information on developing on the AI Platform, see the AI [developer documentation](https://developer-docs.analytical.info/).